 In many states, DNR Orders are included in a broader set of medical orders called “Physicians Orders for Life-Sustaining Treatment” (POLST).
 In addition to instructions about CPR, POLST forms include directions to health care providers about other life-prolonging treatments, like feeding tubes, intubation, or antibiotic use.
 A POLST is something like an advance health care directive or Medical Power of Attorney/Patient Advocate Designation, but it does not substitute for these documents.

 The Estate Planning Law Firm of Mall Malisow & Cooney maintains a significant presence in reputable listings such as Super Lawyers and Best Lawyers in America.
-Moreover, our law firm is comprised of two Attorneys who are nationally Certified Elder Law Attorneys (CELA), certified by the National Elder Law Foundation.
+Moreover, our Estate Planning Law Firm is comprised of two Attorneys who are nationally Certified Elder Law Attorneys (CELA), certified by the National Elder Law Foundation.

-Our Estate Planning Attorneys know that making these types of decisions can be difficult.
+Our Michigan Living Will Attorneys know that making these types of decisions can be difficult.
 We will always strive to provide information and answer your questions with compassion and understanding.
 Our goal is to always serve the best interests of our clients, helping them find security and peace of mind about the future and their loved ones.